-- You can cook the hard boiled eggs up to one week ahead.
+- You can cook the hard boiled eggs up to one week in advance.

-- You can cook the green beans and potatoes up to 3 days ahead.
+- You can cook the green beans and potatoes up to 3 days in advance.
 However, you may prefer to serve them warm.

 - Generously salt the water for cooking the potatoes and green beans.
 It should taste like sea water.

 Thirsty For More Salad?